veritise/veritise-node/README.md

 -   The configuration is parametrized via CLI commands and presets instead of by changing properties files.
 -   The tools code is unique for any type of network, new networks or nodes in a network.
 It doesn't need to be copied and pasted in different projects or assemblies.
 -   The config command runs on the host machine, not via docker making it easier to debug or tune
 -    It's uses the TS SDK for key generation, vrf transactions, address generation.
 -   Easier to maintain, the properties files are reused for all nodes, assemblies and network types.
 -   Network setup (how many database, nodes, rest gateways to run) is defined in presets, users can provide their own ones.
 -   Docker-compose yaml files are generated based on the network setup/preset instead of being manually created/upgraded.
 -   The created network (config, nemesis and docker-compose) can be zipped and distributed for other host machines to run it.
 -   The used docker images versions can be changed via configuration/preset
 -    It uses the [oclif](https://oclif.io) framework.
-New commands are easy to add and document. d
+New commands are easy to add and document.

 # Concepts